JanssenProject/jans/docs/cedarling/patterns/annotation-quota.md

 its policies *and* widening this guard, which is a change a reviewer can see.
 Without it, the same mistake ships unlimited free usage and nothing in the logs looks unusual.

-Note also what is *not* in the annotations: no counts, no reset date, no plan price.
+What is *not* in the annotations matters as much: no counts, no reset date, no plan price.
 Those are per-tenant values that change every day, and annotations are static strings shared by every request that hits the policy.
 The policy says *which* message and *which* plan, and the application fills in "947 of 1,000, resets on 1 September".